Longmont pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Longmont right now?

-On 25 June 2026, overall pollen levels in Longmont are low.
+On 16 July 2026, overall pollen levels in Longmont are moderate.
 Grass is the main contributor to airborne pollen

 Will pollen levels change in Longmont tomorrow?

-On 26 June 2026, pollen conditions in Longmont will be different from today, with willow at low levels and grass increasing
+On 17 July 2026, pollen conditions in Longmont will be different from today, with grass at medium levels, ambrosia at low levels

 Is pollen expected to decrease in Longmont this week?